Free July Unit Studies and Lessons

 Canada Day (July 1st)

 Canada Day is the national holiday of Canada.
-It’s the anniversary of when Canada became a country on July 1, 1867, when the British Parliament passed the British North America Act.
+It’s the anniversary of Canada’s founding on July 1, 1867, when the British Parliament passed the British North America Act.
 Canadians celebrate with parades, barbecues, picnics, and fireworks.

 - Teachers Pay Teachers– reading comprehension worksheet